Entropy analysis and entropy stable DG methods for the 1D shallow water moment equations: Numerical method

 \subsection{Entropy conservative flux for the SWME}

 In order to construct an EC flux that satisfies \eqref{eq:entropy_conservation_condition}, we first observe that both the SWE and SWLME are part of the algebraic definition of the SWME.
-The can be expressed by defining their respective fluxes as follows
+The conservative fluxes of the SWLME can be constructed hierarchically by defining the respective fluxes as follows